Chapter 15 Armour of the Divine Core

 YIP!
 YIP!
 YIIIP!

 Leaves explode around her as she vanishes in a blur of foxfire and echoing yips.
 The trap has been sprung.
-The Riders are covered in dense smog.
-They look around, and see moving shadows lurking behind.
+The Riders are being covered in dense smog.
+They look around—moving shadows lurk in every direction.
+More yips answer from the forest—a chorus of fox voices hunting as a pack.

 “Well, gentlemen,” General Vanguard speaks calmly as their steeds and gauntlets hum, glowing brighter with amber light, “sightseeing’s cancelled, let’s head straight to the main attraction.”

-The forest exploded into motion the moment the Fox Spirit woman yipped.
+The forest bursts into motion the moment the Fox Spirit woman yips.

-A flare of silver-green light shimmered in the treetops—and from the shadows came the first wave of Black Husk Soldiers.
-Their skin looked carved from obsidian and lacquered with bone.
+A flare of silver-green light shimmers in the treetops—and from the shadows comes the first wave of Black Husk Soldiers.
+Their skin appears carved from obsidian, lacquered with fragments of bone.
 Hollow-eyed.
 Movements jerky and twisted, like marionettes controlled by malice.

-They rained down from the trees, and another wave surged forward from the dark woods, with their jagged blades of iron and hideous mouths opened in silent war cries.
+They rain down from the trees, and another wave surges forward from the dark woods, with their jagged blades of iron and hideous mouths opened in silent war cries.

 “Release the Core!”